csparpa/pyowm/sphinx/index.rst

 Moreover, PyOWM v3 only runs on Python 2 while PyOWM v2 supports both Python 2 and 3 (until January, 1st 2020)

-Please take a look here:
+Please take a look here, you can get full detail and migration guidelines

 Maintenance Streams Timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~